Girrajjangid/Machine-Learning-Projects/Deployment_API/01. SalaryPrediction(Deploy_API)/README.md

 ### Steps to run the project.

 ### Prerequisites
+**Note:** It's always better to write model and API code in different files.

 Ensure that you are in the project home directory.

 Run this command into terminal.
 It ensures that you have the correct libraries.

-It's better to see requirements.txt file.
+***Warning: It's better to see requirements.txt file first because if you directly run this command may be you get install old version of libraries.***

-1.
+1. Install required libararies.
 ```
 pip install -r requirements.txt
 ```